mpievolbio-scicomp/cancer_sim/paper.md

 Here, we present `CancerSim`, a software that simulates somatic evolution of tumours.
-The software produces virtual spatial tumours with variable extent of intratumour genetic heterogeneity and realistic mutational profiles (i.e. order of appearance of mutations and their distribution among tumour cells) Simulated tumours can be subjected to spatial sampling to obtain mutation profiles from different tumour regions to yield a realistic representation of the sequencing data.
+The software produces virtual spatial tumours with variable extent of intratumour genetic heterogeneity and realistic mutational profiles (i.e. order of appearance of mutations and their distribution among tumour cells).
+Simulated tumours can be virtually sampled at random or specified positions.
+By binning the frequency of mutations in each sample and convolution of the resulting histogram with a beta-binomial distribution to add realistic sequencing noise [@Williams2016], the simulation produces mutation profiles from different tumour regions.
 This makes the software useful for studying various sampling strategies in clinical cancer diagnostics such as needle biopsy sampling or liquid biopsy sampling.
 An early version of this cancer evolution model was used to simulate tumours subjected to sampling for